fotor-2025042422352

 "P4 and P6 are probably the best positions we could have expected to slot into today, given the challenges we have faced in the first five race weekends, and the progress we are now starting to make with the car.
 I believe we have a race car more than a qualifying car, so we will see how that goes tomorrow; the trend has generally been for Red Bull to be stronger in the race, Ferrari less so, but who knows what will happen tomorrow.
 Overall, I think we have made a solid step forward this weekend, and we know how to unlock more performance, too.
 Our rivals have continued development while we have paused to solve the bouncing - so when we pick that up and start to better understand the tyres now the bouncing is gone, then I think we will be closing them down".

-On Sunday, the two Ferraris will start from the pole position: Charles Leclerc in P1 (1'18"750) and Carlos Sainz in P3 (1'19"166).
-Max Verstappen will be in the middle in P2 (1'19"073) and George Russell will start from P4 (1'19"393), followed by Sergio Perez in P5 (1'19"420).
-Lewis Hamilton conquered the P6 (1'19"512).
-At his back, the ex-teammate Valtteri Bottas in P7 (1.19.608), followed by Kevin Magnussen in P8 (1'19"682).
-Daniel Ricciardo managed to qualify among the top ten drives in P9 (1'20"297) and at one-tenth of the McLaren driver, Mick Schumacher will take the P10 (1'20"368).
-The sixth stop of the 2022 season is the Spanish Grand Prix.
-On Sunday, May 22, 2022, the climate is very hot and the Circuit de Barcelona-Catalunya is full of fans of all teams, even if Carlos Sainz and Fernando Alonso are the most awaited drivers.
-Alonso is set to start at the back, because of the new power unit mounted on his car; Sainz is third, behind Max Verstappen and team mate Charles Leclerc.
-Behind them are Russell, Sergio Perez and Lewis Hamilton.
-With an air temperature of 36 °C degrees Celsius and track temperature of 49 °C degrees, the lights go out and the Gran Prix starts.
-Charles Leclerc immediately takes the command, but Max Verstappen is alongside him into Turn 1.
+On Sunday, May 22, the weather is very hot.
+The Circuit de Barcelona-Catalunya is filled with fans of all teams, though Carlos Sainz and Fernando Alonso are the most anticipated drivers.
+Alonso is set to start at the back due to new power unit installed on his car; while Sainz is third, behind Max Verstappen and teammate Charles Leclerc.
+With an air temperature of 36 °C and track temperature of 49 °C, the lights go out and the Gran Prix begins.
+Charles Leclerc immediately takes the lead, but Max Verstappen runs alongside him into Turn 1.
 Carlos Sainz falls to fifth, overtaken by George Russell and Sergio Perez.
-Kevin Magnussen tries to challenge Lewis Hamilton into Turn 4 but the two bang wheels, so the Haas driver ends in the gravel and falls to last place, while, after pitting, Lewis Hamilton emerges nineteenth.
-Charles Leclerc is in the lead with Max Verstappen on his tail, while George Russell manages to stay third.
-Further down, Esteban Ocon overtakes Daniel Ricciardo on the main straight, while Fernando Alonso is up to fourteenth.
-One lap later, Esteban Ocon takes the position off Mick Schumacher, and a little later Fernando Alonso with DRS passes on Sebastian Vettel for the thirteenth position.
+Kevin Magnussen attempts to challenge Lewis Hamilton into Turn 4 but the two cars make contact; the Haas driver ends up in the gravel and drops to last place, while, Hamilton, after pitting, rejoins in P9.
+Charles Leclerc maintains in the lead with Max Verstappen close behind, while George Russell to holds third.
+Further down the field, Esteban Ocon overtakes Daniel Ricciardo on the main straight, while Fernando Alonso advances to fourteenth.
+One lap later, Esteban Ocon passes Mick Schumacher, and shortly after, Fernando Alonso uses DRS and overtakes Sebastian Vettel for the thirteenth position.

 "It’s great to finish the race today alongside Checo with a first and second place, it was a difficult beginning but a good end!
 I went off in turn four, I completely lost the rear and they said on Team radio that it was a big gust of wind.
 I lost a few positions through that and as soon as I wanted to attack, my DRS stopped working.
 It was upsetting at the time but then I calmed myself down and focussed on the bigger picture.
 It was a tough battle with George Russell, especially without the DRS, I didn’t want to take too much of a risk as we were fighting for the lead, I had to be patient.
 As for the DRS, I’m not sure why there’s an issue, we’ll look into it and at the end of the day nothing was lost.
 We are on a good trajectory and we can be proud of that as a Team, but as you can see, some things are fragile and we need to keep on working hard, we have to be on top of everything".